georgepaterson/unity/README.md

 A demonstration of jQuery promises.

+## Getting started

 Requires Node and Node Express.

+You will need to run in terminal, in the parent folder:

+	npm install

+and

+	bower install

+To get the required files.

+Then run Grunt in terminal, in the parent folder:

+	 grunt

+## Features

 Test 1 is a successful test where the correct key is returned after 3 seconds allowing further actions to use the key.